 Consent Minutes of Order, once made by the Court, are binding.
 They are much easier to enforce and can have consequences for a party who contravenes the Orders (although Court proceedings will still be required).

 Every relationship, parent and child is different.
 In some cases, a Parenting Plan is appropriate (particularly where a parent is in the process of negotiating long term arrangements and is seeking some certainty in the interim); in many others we recommend Consent Orders.
-Armour & Allen are here to advise you which option will best suit your circumstances and to prepare the necessary documents to ensure that you have all the protection you and your children need.
+Our child custody lawyers are here to advise you which option will best suit your circumstances and to prepare the necessary documents to ensure that you have all the protection you and your children need.